laravel-enso/documentation/docs/packages/comments-manager.md

 - `php artisan vendor:publish --tag=comments-mail` - the templates used for notifications
 - `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the templates used for notifications
+- `php artisan vendor:publish --tag=comments-factory` - the factory used for comments
+- `php artisan vendor:publish --tag=enso-factory` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag

 ## Notes